cfpb/design-system/docs/pages/data-visualization-1.md

           * A link to a CSV or other machine-readable data format with the data so people with impaired vision can tab through the data with a screen reader.
 The data should have descriptive column labels and provide a link.
       - variation_name: Color contrast and color blindness
         variation_description: See the color section of these data visualization guidelines.
+  - variation_group_name: Accuracy
+    variation_group_description: >-
+      A chart is only as good as the validity of its data.
+It’s important to check both the data and chart several times with multiple people before publishing.
+One small error can invalidate the integrity of an entire visualization.
+Several errors in data accuracy can damage credibility.

+      ##### KEY QUESTIONS

+      * Is this an accurate way to represent this data?

+      * Did someone else look at the chart and data for feedback?

+      * If there are percentages, do they add up to 100?
+Why not?

+      * What is the source of the data?
+    variations:
+      - variation_name: Notes section
+        variation_description: >-
+          When using charts that show percentages, users expect things to add up to 100%.
+If they don’t it undermines the integrity of the visuals by leaving the user with missing pieces.

+          To remedy this effect add a note at the bottom to explain the missing data.

+          > *Example*: Percentages may not sum to 100% due to rounding.

+          Use notes to add in other caveats around the data like if it was taken from a specific time period.

+          > *Example*: Percent change is based on a 3 month period (October-December) and compared to the previous year.

+          > *Example*: Company-level information should be considered in context of total complaints, company size and market share in a given geographic area.
 ---